-The European Commission is proposing new legislation to ensure stronger privacy in all electronic communications.
 The proposed Regulation on Privacy and Electronic Communications will replace the so-called ePrivacy directive from 2009 and is expected to increase the protection of people's private life and open up new opportunities for business.

 The Commission refers to a recent Eurobarometer survey in which 92% of the respondents said that it is important or very important that personal information on their computer, smartphone or tablet can only be accessed with their permission.
 The same percentage also stated that it is important or very important that the confidentiality of their e-mails and online instant messaging is guaranteed.

 "Our proposals will complete the EU data protection framework,” said First Vice-President Timmermans yesterday (10 January).
 “They will ensure that the privacy of electronic communications is protected by up to date and effective rules, and that European institutions will apply the same high standards that we expect from our Member States."

 According to the proposal, privacy rules will now also cover new providers of electronic communications services, such as WhatsApp, Facebook Messenger, Skype, Gmail, iMessage, or Viber.
 Privacy will be guaranteed for both content and metadata derived from electronic communications (e.g. time of a call and location).